aws-samples/amazon-location-samples/maplibre-js-react-iot-asset-tracking/README.md

 5. Add a Map and Authentication to your application by running `amplify add geo` (this will automatically prompt you to also add the required authentication resources)
 6. Create a custom Amplify resource for the Amazon Location Service Tracker (`amplify add custom`)
 7. Create an AWS Lambda function with Amplify using the code provided (`amplify add function`), this function will be used to update the tracker position in Amazon Location service
-8. Using the AWS Console:
-9. Create an AWS IoT Core Rule to send data to your Lambda function
+9. Using the console, create an AWS IoT Core Certificate to allow the IoT Thing to connect to the AWS IoT Core
+8. Create a custom Amplify resource for the AWS IoT Core resources (`amplify add custom`)
-10. Create an AWS IoT Thing and publish data to the topic
+10. Allow the IoT Rule to trigger the Lambda function

-11. Integrating all resources to the web application
-    1. Add Roles to Cognito Authenticated users
+11. Simulate the IoT Thing sending location updates to AWS IoT Core
 12. Run the Application

 ### 1. Install application dependencies